Async Execution Patterns for DuckDB Spatial & Modern Analytical SQL

 Diagnostic Boundaries for Parallelism:

-• threads_used < SET threads: Indicates a serial bottleneck, often caused by non-deterministic spatial functions or missing partition keys.
+• If the plan shows fewer threads used than configured, there is a serial bottleneck, often caused by non-deterministic spatial functions or missing partition keys.

-• work_distribution: skewed: Signals uneven geometry density across partitions.
-Mitigate by pre-clustering with ORDER BY ST_Centroid(geom) or using ST_Envelope partitioning.
+• Uneven geometry density across partitions degrades parallelism.
+Mitigate by pre-clustering with ORDER BY ST_XMin(geom), ST_YMin(geom) or using bounding box-based partitioning.

-• memory_usage > 0.8 * SET memory_limit: Triggers automatic spilling to temp_directory.
-Monitor spill latency; if execution_time spikes >300%, reduce batch size or increase memory_limit.
+• If memory usage approaches memory_limit, DuckDB triggers automatic spilling to temp_directory.
+Monitor spill latency in EXPLAIN ANALYZE; if execution time spikes >300%, reduce batch size or increase memory_limit.

 Memory Overflow Boundaries & Spill Management